 Just a few hours south of our fair city lies one of the world’s most heralded winery regions in Margaret River.

-Well here at Perth Is OK we’re in the business of helping you make the tough decisions.
-Below we’ve compiled a list of some of our favourite drops stops around Margaret River and the south west region.
+Well here at Perth Is OK! we’re in the business of helping you make the tough decisions – below we’ve compiled a list of some of our favourite stops around Margaret River and the south west region.

 Wills Domain has arguably one of the best views in the South West, taking in the rolling hills of Gunyulgup Valley in Yallingup.
 Fortunately they back it up with some stellar wines and food courtesy of Executive Chef Seth James.
 Clear your afternoon and lock in for a long lunch.

-Amelia Park Winery
+Amelia Park Wines